Consistent $N_{\rm eff}$ fitting in big bang nucleosynthesis analysis: Introduction

 \section{Introduction}

 The success of big bang nucleosynthesis (BBN) in predicting the primordial abundances of $\ce{^4He}$, $\D$, and $\ce{^3He}$ has provided strong constraints on new physics (see Refs.~\cite{Pitrou:2018cgg,Fields:2019pfx} for reviews).
 While detailed case-by-case analysis is essential, a model-independent approach has been frequently achieved through fitting in terms of effective parameters.
-Obviously, the most important effective parameter is the baryon asymmetry parameter $\eta_B\equiv n_B/n_\gamma$, which is defined as the ratio of the baryon number density $n_B$ and the photon number density $n_\gamma$.
-It changes the deuterium bottleneck temperature and the scale of nuclear reaction rates, which in turn affect the initiation and finalization of BBN. $\eta_B$ serves as a good effective parameter since the BBN procedure is insensitive to the details of how the baryon asymmetry is generated, and thus the best-fit value of $\eta_B$ and its uncertainty can simply be applied to various new physics scenarios.
+Obviously, the most important among them is the baryon asymmetry parameter $\eta_B\equiv n_B/n_\gamma$, which is defined as the ratio of the baryon number density $n_B$ and the photon number density $n_\gamma$.
+It determines the deuterium bottleneck temperature and the overall scale of nuclear reaction rates, which in turn affect both the initiation and finalization of BBN.
+Since the BBN procedure is insensitive to the details of how the baryon asymmetry is generated, $\eta_B$ provides a convenient and robust way to characterize the baryonic input to BBN across various new physics scenarios.